Wow. Where do I start? Ok…

 Who We Are:

 We are the Randleman family.
-Jeff, Heather, and five wonderful kids: Hannah, Lydia, Titus, Jadon, and Abigail, with another son due in January of 2013.
+Jeff, Heather, and seven wonderful kids: Hannah, Lydia, Titus, Jadon, Abigail, Jude, and Mercy Dawn.
 (Insert your large family comment here… I’ve probably already heard it.)
-I am currently the youth minister at Brooksville Christian Church, in Brooksville, Florida.
+I am the lead minister at Cabool Christian Church, in Cabool, Missouri.

 One of my main passions is creationism.
 I believe that we can take the Bible literally; when God says he created the earth and the universe in six, 24-hour days, I believe that is exactly what he did.
 I believe that he did that around 6000 years ago, and that the earth is NOT millions or billions of years old.